In the age of Instagram, what more can a memoir tell us about someone’s life that a photo grid hasn’t already?

-In the Instagram age where everybody’s lives are on display via a grade format, have memoirs become passé?
-We think not.
-Fashion icon André Leon Talley, the former editor-at-large of Vogue, in his upcoming book, titled ‘The Chiffon Trenches: A Memoir‘, chronicles his years at the magazine while shedding light on the many personalities of fashion’s old guard.
+Plenty, especially if it’s written by fashion icon André Leon Talley.
+In his upcoming book, titled “The Chiffon Trenches: A Memoir”, the former editor-at-large of Vogue chronicles his years at the magazine while shedding light on the many personalities of fashion’s old guard.
 That includes his former boss Anna Wintour, who had also been his friend for decades before he was unceremoniously given the silent treatment.

 In his book, which Talley emailed a copy of to Wintour for any edits, he details how he was replaced by YouTube star Liza Koshy as Vogue’s red carpet interviewer for the 2018 Met Gala — without being notified.
 “This was clearly a stone-cold business decision,” wrote Talley.
 “I had suddenly become too old, too overweight, too uncool, I imagined, for Anna Wintour.”

 He hasn’t heard from Wintour since the incident, but things had already gotten chilly between the two long before that.
 In 2016, Talley hosted a fashion podcast for Vogue that was highly successful, featuring guests like Tom Ford, Marc Jacobs and Kim Kardashian.
 After Talley voiced his issues with how little he was being paid for it, the podcast was axed by Wintour with no explanations.